Sidney Lumet: Collaboration

-Lumet generally insisted on the collaborative nature of the film, sometimes ridiculing the dominance of the "personal" director, writes film historian Frank P. Cunningham.
-As a result, Lumet became renowned among both actors and cinematographers for his openness to sharing creative ideas with the writer, actors, and other artists.
-Lumet "has no equal in the distinguished direction of superior actors", adds Cunningham, with many coming from the theater.
-He was able to draw powerful performances from actors such as Ralph Richardson, Marlon Brando, Richard Burton, Katharine Hepburn, James Mason, Sophia Loren, Geraldine Fitzgerald, Blythe Danner, Rod Steiger, Vanessa Redgrave, Paul Newman, Sean Connery, Henry Fonda, Dustin Hoffman, Albert Finney, Simone Signoret, and Anne Bancroft.
-"Give him a good actor, and he just might find the great actor lurking within", wrote film critic Mick LaSalle.
+"Lumet generally insisted on the collaborative nature of the film, sometimes ridiculing the dominance of the 'personal' director," wrote film historian Frank R. Cunningham.
+As a result, Lumet became renowned among both actors and cinematographers for his openness to sharing creative ideas with the writer, actors and other artists.
+Lumet "has no equal in the distinguished direction of superior actors", added Cunningham, with many coming from the theater.
+He was able to draw powerful performances from actors, such as Ralph Richardson, Marlon Brando, Richard Burton, Katharine Hepburn, James Mason, Sophia Loren, Geraldine Fitzgerald, Blythe Danner, Rod Steiger, Vanessa Redgrave, Paul Newman, Sean Connery, Henry Fonda, Dustin Hoffman, Albert Finney, Simone Signoret and Anne Bancroft.
+"Give him a good actor, and he just might find the great actor lurking within," wrote film critic Mick LaSalle.

-When necessary, Lumet chose untrained actors, but stated, "over ninety percent of the time I want the best tools I can get: actors, writers, lighting men, cameramen, propmen".
+When necessary, Lumet chose untrained actors, but he stated that "over ninety percent of the time, I want the best tools I can get: actors, writers, lighting men, cameramen, propmen".
 Nonetheless, when he did use less experienced actors, he could still bring out superior and memorable acting performances.
-He did so with Nick Nolte, Anthony Perkins, Armand Assante, Jane Fonda, Faye Dunaway, Timothy Hutton and Ali MacGraw, who herself referred to him as "every actor's dream".
-In Fonda's opinion, "he was a master.
+He did with Nick Nolte, Anthony Perkins, Armand Assante, Jane Fonda, Faye Dunaway, Timothy Hutton and Ali MacGraw, who referred to him as "every actor's dream".
+In Jane Fonda's opinion, "He was a master.
 Such control of his craft.
-He had strong, progressive values and never betrayed them".
+He had strong, progressive values and never betrayed them."